-So, a pair of bright comets are on their way… we hope!
-How do you observe them?
+So, a bright comet is on the way… we hope!
+How do you observe it?

 * Comets are basically big, dirty icebergs/snowballs, leftovers from the birth of the solar system.

 * Most of the time they are a long, long way from the Sun, and very hard to see.
 Only when a comet comes closer to the Sun, and “turns on” in its heat and light, do we see it shine in the sky.

 * Although naked eye comets are quite rare, there are at least half a dozen comets in the sky on any night of the year, but they’re so faint they need a telescope to see them, and even then they only appear as tiny, fuzzy balls in the eyepiece, no matter how much you magnify them.
 Like this…

 * Comets do move across the sky, but they don’t FLASH across the sky.
 That’s what shooting stars or fireballs do.
 Comets move very slowly across the sky, their movement only really noticeable from night to night, or even week to week if the’re a long way away.
 If a comet comes particularly close to the Earth you can sense their movement by looking at them for an hour or so, and noticing how they’ve moved through the starfield.
 But comets do NOT dash across the sky.
 And no matter what The Waterboys say in their song, they don’t “blaze a trail”.